gsajko/blog/content/projects/testing_data.md

 ge_df = ge.dataset.PandasDataset(df)
 ge_df = ge.from_pandas(df)
 ```
-Then you are ready to create `expectations`
+Then you are ready to create `expectations`.
 ### Expectations

-To quickly create some `expectations` about my dataset, I used pre-bulid ones.
+To quickly create some `expectations` about my dataset, I used pre-bulid ones. \
 Here you can find a list of them:
 https://docs.greatexpectations.io/en/latest/reference/glossary_of_expectations.html

-Of course, you could build a custom one if needed.
+Of course, you could build a custom one if needed.\
 Here what I come up with on the spot.
 They should be self-explanatory.

 ```py